+h) include the option tag ‘tdialog’ in a Supported header according to rules and procedures of [RFC4538];

 14. SHALL interact with the User Plane as specified in [OMA-PoC-UP] "Pre-established Session state diagrams – basic";

 NOTE 4: Resulting User Plane processing is completed before the next step is performed.